 We teach e-safety throughout the year to ensure all children are up to date on how to stay safe as well as assemblies and PSHCE lessons around responsible use.

 We also want to help our parents improve their own understanding of e-safety issues so they can support their children in using the internet and digital media in a safe and secure way.

 Every year we support 'Safer Internet Day', coming together to raise further awareness of e-Safety as well as celebrating the wide ranging uses and benefits of technology.

 You can also find additional information on the Thinkuknow.co.uk website and Parent Info.
-These sites are a freely available service launched by CEOP and The Parent Zone which brings together the most up-to-date content aimed at parents.
+These sites are a freely available service launched by CEOP and The Parent Zone which bring together the most up-to-date content aimed at parents.